Liberal Arts, Bachelor of Arts

 Please note that you may be able to use some courses to meet more than one requirement.
 Contact your faculty mentor for details.

-- 8 competencies of liberal studies equaling 35 units of coursework.
+- 34 competencies of liberal studies equaling 35 units of coursework.
 These competencies can also be satisfied with the transfer of an AGEC.
+Major coursework may not be multply used in the liberal studies requirements.

 - 16 competencies in modern language courses equaling 16 units of NAU language courses.
 SPAN 102, SPAN 103, SPAN 202, SPAN 203, are available through Personalized Learning; other modern languages may be accepted through test or transfer credit.